-Households' marital and migration choices are inherently intertwined.
+Households' marital and migration choices are intertwined.
 First, marriage imposes constraints on the geographic mobility of married households which negatively impacts the labor market outcomes of its members (Mincer, 1978, Costa and Kahn, 2000, Guler, Guvenen and Violante, 2011, Gemici, 2016, Braun, Nusbaum and Rupert, 2021).
-Secondly, as I argue below, rational and forward-looking individuals take these costs into account while participating in the marriage market.
-When considering marriage, they trade-off the its benefits with the opportunity cost it imposes in terms of reduced mobility.
-The value of future migration opportunities influences the marriage behavior of individuals.
-Finally, marriage markets are local amenities that affect the value that singles draw from different locations (Edlund, 2005, Compton and Pollak, 2007, Gautier, Svarer and Teulings, 2010).
+Secondly, rational and forward-looking individuals take these constraints into account while choosing a partner.
+In particular, the value of future migration opportunities influences the marriage behavior of individuals, as they trade-off the benefits of marriage with the opportunity cost it imposes in terms of reduced mobility: the higher the pecuniary value of future migration, the less likely individuals are to marry.
+Third, marriage markets (and their composition) act as local amenities that affect the value that singles draw from different locations (Edlund, 2005, Compton and Pollak, 2007, Gautier, Svarer and Teulings, 2010).